 How long do I need to stay on these medications?

 Both medications typically require indefinite use to maintain their metabolic benefits.
-Discontinuation usually results in return of previous glucose levels and weight regain within 3-6 months.
-Some patients successfully reduce doses after achieving target weight and glucose control.
+Discontinuation typically results in a return to baseline glucose levels and weight regain within 3-6 months.
+Some patients successfully reduce doses once they have achieved the target weight and glucose control.

 Will these medications affect my thyroid?

-Both medications carry warnings about thyroid C-cell tumors based on rodent studies, though human risk remains theoretical.
-Patients with personal or family history of medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 2 should avoid these medications.
+Both medications carry warnings regarding thyroid C-cell tumours based on rodent studies, although the human risk remains theoretical.
+Patients with a personal or family history of medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 2 should avoid these medications.

-Can I use these medications if I’m planning pregnancy?
+Can I use these medications if I’m planning a pregnancy?

 Next Steps

-Choosing between tirzepatide vs semaglutide requires careful consideration of your metabolic profile, treatment goals, and individual response patterns.
+Choosing between tirzepatide and semaglutide requires careful consideration of your metabolic profile, treatment goals, and individual response patterns.
 Both medications offer significant benefits for diabetes management through different mechanisms.

-If you’re experiencing persistent nausea, severe abdominal pain, or blood glucose readings below 4.0 mmol/L while considering incretin-based therapy, consult our MOH-accredited endocrinologist for comprehensive evaluation and personalized treatment recommendations.
+If you’re experiencing persistent nausea, severe abdominal pain, or blood glucose readings below 4.0 mmol/L while considering incretin-based therapy, consult our endocrinologist for a comprehensive evaluation and personalised treatment recommendations.

 Disclaimer: Weight loss injections are prescription-only medications and may not be suitable for everyone.
 Please consult our doctor to determine your suitability and learn more about safe treatment options.